How Healthcare Organizations Can Combat Ransomware

 #2 Switch to Cloud-Based Software

-Secure software is essential for healthcare organizations nowadays.
-For example, the Sumac Case Management health and social services tools offer secure data management with PIPEDA and HIPAA compliance.
-The software also offers cloud-based access.
-This is essential in case of a disaster such as a major power failure, human error, or ransomware strike.
-Even if your local servers are down, with cloud-based access, you can remotely control your case management and social service tools from anywhere.
+Secure, compliant software is essential.
+For example, Sumac Case Management tools for health and social services provide secure data management with PIPEDA and HIPAA compliance, along with cloud-based access.
+This capability proves vital during disasters such as power failures, human error, or ransomware incidents.
+Even if local servers are compromised, staff can continue managing case and social service tools remotely from any location.

-Likewise, teams should consider migrating most resources and data to the cloud for similar benefits.
+Organizations should consider migrating additional resources and data to the cloud to gain similar resilience.

 #3 Social Engineering Defense Training